 Qualified Charitable Distributions

 Another way to donate tax-efficiently is through a Qualified Charitable Distribution (“QCD”).
 A QCD is a transfer from your IRA to charity and is available to those age 70½ and older.
 QCDs are utilized to minimize your Required Minimum Distributions required for IRAs.
 Once you turn 72, you must take an RMD every year which is taxable at ordinary income rates.
 QCDs of up to $100,000 will be counted towards that RMD, dramatically lessening your tax burden.
-It is important to execute the RMD correctly because a normal withdrawal from an IRA subsequently used to donate to charity would not avoid the taxable ordinary income that a QCD would.
-See the example below comparing a $10,000 QCD versus taking the RMD, then donating to charity.
+For those using the standard deduction, a normal withdrawal from an IRA subsequently used to donate to charity would not avoid the taxable ordinary income that a QCD would.
+See the example below comparing a $10,000 QCD versus taking the RMD, then donating to charity if not itemizing deductions.

 Source: Verum Partners